Fridge.com Logo

 Fridge Nevera

 These words can really help spice up your conversations, especially if your friends or travel plans lean towards Spanish-speaking vibes.
-And if you’re wondering how to say "freezer" in French, we’ve got just the thing for you right here.
+And if you’re wondering how to say "freezer" in French, we’ve got just the thing for you how do you say freezer in french?.

 Understanding Refrigerator and Freezer Nomenclature